 Liver function tests.
 These check for any redness and swelling (inflammation) or damage to the liver.

-Complete blood count or CBC.
+Complete blood count.
 Looks at the number and types of cells in your blood.

 Coagulation studies.
 These tests look at how well the liver makes proteins that cause blood to clot.